 So far, this section discussed specific metrics and evaluation methods that have been used in social navigation.
 One of the goals of this discussion is to promote better comparisons between different contributions in the field.
 Another way to promote this goal is by using existing simulations or resources that can have a similar baseline.
 In this subsection, we identify some of the recent efforts to create social navigation benchmarks and evaluation frameworks.

-\citet{carton2016measuring} propose a framework for the analysis of human trajectories, and show that human plan their navigation trajectory in a similar fashion when walking past a robot or a human.
+\citet{carton2016measuring} propose a framework for the analysis of human trajectories, and show that humans plan their navigation trajectories in a similar fashion when walking past a robot or a human.

-Simulations are commonly used for the evaluation of a social navigation algorithm or model ($39$ of the $75$ surveyed papers used simulations) either as a preliminary step to physical navigation or as a completely independent task.
-Next we point out several simulations that are available to use and can provide comparative evaluation for new contributions. \citet{loscos2003intuitive} created a rule-based simulation that can handle up to $10,000$ pedestrians in an urban environment. \citet{treuille2006continuum} offered a real-time crowd model based on continuum dynamics, which can facilitate large-scale simulations for navigation. \citet{heigeas2010physically} presented a simulation platform where pedestrians act according to a physics-based particle force interaction model.
+Simulations are commonly used to evaluate of a social navigation algorithm or model ($39$ of the $75$ surveyed papers used simulations), either as a preliminary step to physical navigation or as a completely independent task.
+Next we point out several available simulation tools that can be used to evaluate new contributions. \citet{loscos2003intuitive} created a rule-based simulation that can model up to $10,000$ pedestrians in an urban environment. \citet{treuille2006continuum} offered a real-time crowd model based on continuum dynamics, which can facilitate large-scale simulations for navigation. \citet{heigeas2010physically} presented a simulation platform where pedestrians act according to a physics-based particle force interaction model.
 Recently, \citet{khambhaita2016head} created a simulated benchmark for social navigation tasks instead of physical experiments.
-This simulation is implemented with openAI Gym. \citet{tsoi2020sean} presents a testing platform that combines ROS and Unity into a social navigation testbed.
+This simulation is implemented with OpenAI Gym. \citet{tsoi2020sean} presents a testing platform that combines ROS and Unity into a social navigation testbed.
 In this platform's current version, it can measure whether or not the robot reaches its goal, time to goal, collisions with static objects, final distance to goal, collisions with pedestrians, and closest distance to pedestrians.

-Pertaining to real world interactions, there are not many contributions that can generalize due to several reasons: First, robots can only be tested under similar conditions, meaning that an evaluation platform for large mobile robots will be different from one for smaller robots.
+For various reasons, there are not many contributions that can generalize to real-world interactions: First, robots can only be tested under similar conditions, meaning that an evaluation platform for large mobile robots will be different from one for smaller robots.
 Explicitly identifying how accurate a robotic design is (e.g. 2D vs. 3D representation, joint movement, 3rd person vs. 1st person evaluation, etc.) is a key component in the design of any real-world robot experiment \citep{syrdal2008video}.
 In addition, real human-robot interactions require human presence, which introduces a lot of variability and cannot be just compiled into an algorithm that can be used repeatedly.